UNC-CEMALB/Data_Organization_Visualization_FIle_Management/4.2. Supervised Machine Learning/README.md

 1\.
 Create a model that adapts to new circumstances that the scientist did not envision.

-2\.Detect patterns in large and complex datasets.
+2\.
+Detect patterns in large and complex datasets.

 3\.
 Evaluate the effectiveness of these patterns.